alexgrejuc/filesharer/README.md

 ![High Level Protocol Overview](documentation/img/high-level-protocol.png)

 The image below shows the protocol in more detail, for the send command.
-Over the control socket, the client notifies the server it has data to send and it tells it the name of the file it is sending.
+Over the control socket, the client notifies the server it has data to send, and it tells it the name of the file it is sending.
 Then, it connects the data socket, sends the file over it, and closes that socket.
 To ensure that the server has received all data and to ensure that it has not been tampered with by a machine in the middle, the server sends a hash of the encrypted file over the control socket.
-The client then checks that this hash matches what it sent and notifices the user of the result before disconnecting.
+The client then checks that this hash matches what it sent and notifies the user of the result before disconnecting.

 ![Client-Server Interaction for Sending a File](documentation/img/send-protocol.png)